Designburo/dbhomekit/README.md

 The main page is the dashboard with an overview of all your switches, including the SmartSwitch itself, as separate cards.
 The SmartSwitch has a card with a blue background.

+''This will only show up if you have used the HomeWizard Lite app to link and setup your switches.''

 Every switch can be assigned a room and a type.
 You can create new rooms and types from the menu above.
 As soon as you have created a type or room you can actually assign them to a switch (don't forget to press the save button after changes).